jakzal/phpunit-injector/README.md

 Provides a PHPUnit listener to inject services from a PSR-11 dependency injection container to PHPUnit test cases.

-Services are injected to test cases that implement `Zalas\PHPUnit\Injector\TestCase\ServiceContainerTestCase` to any property tagged with `@inject`.
+Services are injected to test cases that implement `Zalas\Injector\PHPUnit\TestCase\ServiceContainerTestCase` to any property tagged with `@inject`.

 [Symfony DependencyInjection component](https://github.com/symfony/dependency-injection) integration is also provided.